jedrzejratajczak/Scanner-simulator/README.md

 * Writing all of activities done on server to *logs.txt* file

 To-do list:
-* Signing in session of terminal
-* Encryption and decryption of session information
-* Permission to administrative functions for authenticated sessions
-* User can change ip on which mqtt works
-* Switch from CUI to GUI (Tkinter)
 * Switch from data in files to database (SQLite)

 ## Changelog